Last updated: February 04, 2020

-To set up your account on the Service, to communicate with you about Service-related issues, to send you newsletters and promotional materials
+To set up your account on the Service, to communicate with you about Service-related issues and to send you newsletters.

-Your posts are used and displayed publicly on the Service when you make posts, comments or chat using the Service.
+Your posts are used and displayed publicly within Mighty Networks when you make posts, comments or chat using the Service.

 Your Purchase Information is used to process purchases made on the Service, keep records of those purchases, and to ensure that those purchases are properly credited to you.

 3. Who we share your personal information with

 We share your personal information with certain third parties in operating the Service.
 This data sharing enables us to provide you with all of the Service’s functionality.